Wellcome Trust Biomedical Vacation scholarships

 - Have completed or are currently undertaking a one-year placement in research as part of a degree (eg a sandwich year)

 - Are a graduate-entry medical student who has completed a previous undergraduate degree in a science-related subject

 - Are enrolled on a course outside the UK or the Republic of Ireland.

-Successful applicants will be registered as a member of staff at the University of Sheffield for the duration of the project and will be required to complete eligibility to work checks before the project commences.
+Successful applicants will be registered as a member of staff at the University of Sheffield for the duration of the project and will be required to complete Right to Work checks before the project commences.

 You will need to complete an application form and obtain a reference from your tutor.
 These must be completed on the templates available to download below.

 Completed application forms and references must be uploaded to this google form.
 The google form contains equality and diversity and widening participation information.